SingularInversions/FaceGenBaseLibrary/README.md

 * Functional and declarative design in as much as makes sense for C++.
   * Extensive use of return value elision.
   * Declarative GUI layout, declarative dataflow graph for computations.
-* Minimal OOP-fuscation; Some member functions and constructors, few private members, no inheritance.
+* Minimal OOP-fuscation; Some member functions and constructors, few private members, no impl inheritance.
-  * Prefer std::function and std::bind to abstract class interface.
 * Templates are used when they provide clear benefit; Avoid complex template metaprogramming.
 * Exceptions and RAII used throughout.
 * Compiles out of the box; No dependencies, install scripts or special make packages required.